anish-shekhawat/cs266-pca/README.md

 ## Usage

-1. Modify the """inputmatrix.txt""" to change the input matrix.
+1. Modify the 'inputmatrix.txt' to change the input matrix.
 2. Build and Run.

 ## Contributing